G-Hood/ECE-Handbook/📖Books/🦾Biomedical Stuff/📘Principles of Neural Science/Questions.md

 >- What is the conscious mind and the subconscious
 >- Why are dreams so wacky and often fantastical
 >- In what way is the neural circuit analogous or similar to electrical circuits
+>- How do neurons connect, how many connections can one make